-ENG 240 - Seminar in English Studies
+ENG 240 - Capstone in English Studies

 (1 Credit) This course provides English majors with a capstone experience that brings together their previous course work and prepares them for transfer to a four year institution.
-Students will demonstrate their knowledge and proficiency in literature, writing, and critical thinking by assembling a portfolio of writing and reflecting on their knowledge and skills.
-Topics covered will also include transfer expectations and career development.
+Students will discuss and demonstrate their knowledge and proficiency in literature, writing, rhetoric, and critical thinking by assembling a portfolio if their own writing and reflecting on their rhetorical decisions as writers.
+Transfer and career development will also be discussed.
+Students will also increase their skills in writing, analysis, and discussion.
 This course should be taken during the last semester of course work.
 Students will be expected to demonstrate that they have met the English program outcomes.
 Total of 15 hours of lecture.